 Note the description of the house, and also that this is roughly the same time when Ole Larson moved to the same valley, after immigrating to Coon Prairie a few years earlier.

 Anyway, from the legal description of the land, and the descriptions in this article, that 16 X 24 foot cabin was identical to the one in this photo (undated).
 It was shown to me on my 2009 visit to the location reported here.

 Just guessing that the photo was taken between 1910-1920, so the cabin was probably about 40 years old by this time.
 And here is how it looked after another 100 years.
 Upon further study, I now think this cabin (both pictures) was a duplicate of the one described, built almost as early, and a few hundred feet from the original.

 Connection number one.
 Not biological, but long-term residential.
 The land was still owned by the Erickson family while another Olaf, my grand-uncle Olaf Larson (1896-1972), raised his family here.

 But let’s slip back to the 1880s, and a storm described by Oluf Erickson, who was about eleven at the time.

 Connection number two.

 Has anyone ever heard a Larson version of that storm?
-Both Alma and Isaac would have been one year old; Ole’s first wife Anne died four months earlier, so Ole and Hellina were managing two one-year-olds, and four other children aged 4-12.
+Both Alma and Isaac would have been one year old; Ole’s first wife Anne died four months earlier, so Ole and Helene were managing two one-year-olds, and three other children aged 4-12.
 Must have been quite a night for them, too.

 This encounter was an early episode in a very long and close relationship between the Larsons and Ericksons.
 Stay tuned.